You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 You won’t always be able to find a perfect fit between your popups and what your customers are looking for, but there are lots of ways to get a close-fit.
 For instance, you can show different popups to certain visitors depending on what product category they’re browsing.

 It’s not humanly possible for all of your website visitors to be the same.
 They have different needs, varying budgets per product category, and they’re also at different levels of familiarity with your site.
 Meaning that there’s no one-size-fits-all “joker message.”
-That’s why you need to personalize your messages for different visitor segments so that you can achieve Customer-Message fit.
+That’s why you need to personalize your messages for different visitor segments so that you can achieve a Customer-Message fit.

 Ideally, we’d be able to target every single customer with a 100% personalized message.